 Studies at UCA suggest that students would find it reassuring to actually sample real learning activities during induction week rather than listen to lectures about what learning is going to be like.
 We recommend that all course inductions include ‘normal’ first year learning activities.
 We’d recommend that lecturers act as reflective practitioners whilst delivering such activities and periodically explain why this particular approach or activity is used.
 Students who have previously studied BTECs or other non-A level routes may particularly appreciate early opportunities to sample HE learning.
 Where possible, these tasks should be integrated, in other words, a first project could be designing a plan of the campus.
 It is absolutely true that new students are itching to be doing, not sitting in a lecture theatre being told things.
 Getting doing is also good because it sets out how students should be working.

 There is nothing worse than sitting watching a lecture about how to use a resource.
-Studies at UCA reveal that courses that encourage students to explore online tools such as myUCA have happier students.
+Studies at UCA reveal that courses that encourage students to explore online tools such as myUCA have happier and more autonomous students.
 There are also online videos available for students to work through.
-If in doubt, speak to your local Learning Technologist(Maria Tannant (Kent) email@example.com ; Matthew Drury (Surrey) firstname.lastname@example.org)
+If in doubt, contact the Learning Technology team at firstname.lastname@example.org

 Does your induction include presentations that are interactive and focused on students getting to know each other?

 Do as little explaining as possible.
+Any presentations you do should build in opportunities for students to get to know each other, emphasizing the caring community, looking after each other, health and welfare and consent.
 One of the worst aspects of a bad Induction is telling students things.
 Instead, devise a formal way for them to explore and find out for themselves, perhaps in groups, perhaps using a worksheet, perhaps as part of a first assignment.
-Yes and every spoken instruction should also be available in writing.
+Every spoken instruction should also be available in writing.
 Also, think about having online videos available, which they can refer to as often as they want.
-We have been working with our SU to develop a series of 1 minute Talking Head videos of UCA students talking about their induction experiences.
-These are now available on myUCA.

 ‘feeling embedded socially through extra curricula activities’ is an important component in students’ sense of belonging, (Woodfield and O’Mahony 2016: 6).